 As a preamble, it is necessary to define some terminology regarding vascular forces and cylindrical shapes in general.
-Blood vessels experience loads from a variety of sources, such as the pulse pressure of the cardiac cycle, spasms, angioplasty balloons, the placement of a stent, etc. Pressures applied to any cylindrical structure, such as a blood vessel, result in hoop, or circumferential-loading of the vessel (Figure 1a).
-Both the applied pressure and the resulting hoop stress have units of 'force per unit area', but differ in direction.
-'Pressure' refers to the force normal to the vessel wall, divided by the surface area of the lumen, while 'hoop stress' is the circumferential load in the vessel wall divided by the cross-sectional area of the vessel wall (length times wall thickness).
+Blood vessels experience loads from a variety of sources, such as the pulse pressure of the cardiac cycle, spasms, angioplasty balloons, the placement of a stent, etc. Pressures applied to any cylindrical structure such as a blood vessel result in hoop or circumferential loading of the vessel (Figure 1a).

+Both the applied pressure and the resulting hoop stress have units of force per unit area, but differ in direction.
+Pressure refers to the force normal to the vessel wall divided by the surface area of the lumen, while hoop stress is the circumferential load in the vessel wall divided by the cross-sectional area of the vessel wall (length x wall thickness).
 By analogy, water pressure within a pipe results in a tensile hoop stress within the metal pipe itself.
-The pressure (p) and the hoop stress ( $\sigma$ ) in a thin-walled cylindrical object such as a vessel or stent are related by:
+The pressure (p) and the hoop stress (σ) in a thin-walled cylindrical object such as a vessel or stent are related by the following equation: